jpfuentes2/jpfuentes2.github.io/_posts/2013-01-17-A-letter-to-my-daughter-Augusta-in-Ruby.md

 published: true
 ---

 I wanted to creatively express my affection for my daughter, Augusta, in a way I know best.
-I chose programmng language Ruby for its flexibility and elegance.
+I chose the programmng language Ruby for its flexibility and elegance.
 My hope is to introduce her to its boundless beauty someday soon using this composition.

 ![The Letter](http://media.tumblr.com/c316fd81f261ce30d20e1ab3c750f6b5/tumblr_inline_mg9ptrCXQh1rdwud0.png)